mibuthu/wp-link-view/readme.txt

 The purpose of this plugin is to to show the wordpress integrated links in a list or a slider by using a shortcode.
 It is also possible to include the images.
 Use the shortcode [linkview] to add the Links/Blogroll in your site.
 A detailed description of all available shortcode-attributes to modify the output can be found on the admin page under Links -> Link View.
+There is also a widget available where all attributes of the linkview shortcode can be set.

+If you want to follow the development status have a look at the [git-repository on github](https://github.com/mibuthu/wp-linkview "wp-linkview git-repository").

 == Installation ==